Using Biocides for Cooling Towers

 Bacteria and microorganisms cause a host of problems that require cooling tower biocide water treatment to resolve.
 Biocides can treat:

-• Legionella contamination: This bacteria causes diseases like Legionnaires’ disease or Pontiac fever when people breathe in water droplets.
+• Legionella contamination: This bacterium causes diseases like Legionnaires’ disease or Pontiac fever when people breathe in water droplets.

 • Biofilm: Slime deposits form on cooling tower surfaces, disrupting water flow and heat transfer.